 “I think we will soon have company.
 That’s the bad news.”
 I looked at him with fear.
 “The good news is that I reduced the time this will take to fifteen minutes.”

 “What do we do?”
 I asked him, worried about the possibilities that we will not get everything or they will overrun us.
 I look around as I ask and think back to all those movies where people walked along the ledge outside of the windows.
 Pressing themselves against the wall while trying not to fall to their death.
 Grabbing Periclum’s arm, I told him to come with me.
-Then closing the door to the bedroom behind me and turned off my invisibility.
+Then, closed the door to the bedroom behind me, and turned off my invisibility.
 I needed to see my hands for the next task.

 “James, what are you doing?”
 Periclum said.